AlphaGGames/Cosmica/README.md

-# evade
+# Cosmica
-A beautiful and deployable web proxy.# Cosmica
+A beautiful and deployable web proxy